Camp Terms & Conditions

 Hunting, trapping and fishing are permitted on Idaho Power lands, unless the area is posted otherwise.
 Hunting and trapping are not allowed in developed recreation sites or parks.
 Hunters and anglers must comply with all federal, state and local regulations.
 Nothing in this section shall revoke the rights of Native Americans to hunt, fish and gather.

-Idaho Power is in compliance with the American Disabilities Act and provides barrier free access to appropriate public use areas.
+Idaho Power complies with the American Disabilities Act and provides barrier-free access to appropriate public use areas.

 Responsible stewardship of natural resources is a fundamental Idaho Power value.
 In return for the privilege of using Idaho Power lands, Idaho Power asks that the public also respect the special resource values associated with these lands by demonstrating good stewardship.
 Trespassing on Idaho Power lands not open for public use is prohibited.

 Camping Stay Limits

 Idaho Power’s 14-day stay limit begins at 2 p.m.
 MDT the day of your arrival and applies to developed campground facilities and undeveloped/dispersed sites.
 You are required to remove all camping equipment from the camping area.
 Camping equipment includes, but is not limited to: